nclarkekb/antiaction-common-json/README.md

 ## Roadmap ##

 * Check how json values not mapped are handled.
-* Support for converters in JSON stream <> Java objects (un)marshalling.
-* Support for more primitive types and their object counterparts.
 * Omit null values from json output.
+* Add support for Set<..>, Map<..> and List<..>.
+* Add support for converters in JSON stream <> Java objects (un)marshalling.
+* Add support for more primitive types and their object counterparts.
 * Improve code coverage.

 ## History ##

 ### version 0.7.0-SNAPSHOT ###

-...
+* Unit tests and bug fix to JSONObjectMappings/JSONObjectMapping/JSONObjectFieldMapping toString().
+* Code coverage at 86.1%.

 ### version 0.6.0 ###